PatilSwapni1/Portfolio/README.md

-# Portfolio
+# Portfolio*
+*Portfolio Summary**

 Welcome!
-My portfolio showcases my skills and projects, including a Weather-Forecast, Real-time Stock News, To-Do list.
-I focus on creating practical, user-friendly solutions to real-world challenges, using AI and interactive apps for data insights and daily needs.
-Explore to see my work in action!
+Dive into my portfolio, where I bring innovative, user-friendly solutions to life.
+My projects include a Weather-Forecast app for instant updates, a Real-Time Stock News app to stay ahead in the market, and an efficient To-Do List app to keep life organized.
+With a focus on AI and interactive tools, I create practical solutions that make everyday tasks smarter.
+Explore to see my skills in action!